Skip to main content

 System Requirements

-• GPU: NVIDIA GPU (RTX 3070 or higher recommended), at least 6GB VRAM
+• GPU: NVIDIA GPU (RTX 3070 or higher recommended) with at least 6GB VRAM.

 1. Install LeRobot